maliksalman/turns-choreography/README.md

 # turns-choreography

-This project shows how we can use messaging based choregraphy with spring-boot microservices.
+This project shows how we can use messaging based choreography with spring-boot microservices.
 There is one choreographer service and 4 worker services.

 The choreographer is contact via synchronous REST API by a "player" to take a "turn".
 The turn can consist of one or more "moves".
 The moves within a turn have to be performed in the same order as specified in the request.
 There is a timestamp associated with each turn.
 Each turn for a player have to be performed in the order of that timestamp.